Salt, wind and sixty-year-old roofs

 - The roof is at genuine end of life and coating would only delay the inevitable at your expense

-Survey-led, England-wide, Plymouth covered
+Survey-led, UK-wide, Plymouth covered